grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

 ### interp-tracer

 The `interp-tracer` tool runs and instruments the compiled program using the Interpreter backend.
-Various statistics on the code are collected and displayed while running and/or when closing the application, typically `FP_SUBNORMAL`, `FP_INFINITE` and `FP_NAN` values, or `INTEGER_OVERFLOW` and `DIV_BY_ZERO` operations.
-Mode 4 and 5 allow to display the stack trace of the running code when `FP_INFINITE`, `FP_NAN` or `INTEGER_OVERFLOW` values are produced.
-The *-control* mode allows to check control parameters, by explicitly setting their *min* and *max* values, then running the DSP and setting all controllers (inside their range) in a random way.
-Mode 4 up to 7 also check LOAD/STORE errors, and are typically used by the Faust compiler developers to check the generated code.
+Various statistics on the code are collected and displayed while running and/or when closing the application, typically `FP_SUBNORMAL`, `FP_INFINITE` and `FP_NAN` values, or `INTEGER_OVERFLOW`, `CAST_INT_OVERFLOW`  and `DIV_BY_ZERO` operations, or `LOAD/STORE` errors.
 A more complete documentation is available on the [this page](https://github.com/grame-cncm/faust/tree/master-dev/tools/benchmark#interp-tracer).

 ### Debugging at Runtime